purescript-concur/purescript-concur-react/README.md

 # purescript-concur-react

-Concur implementation for Purescript.
+[Concur UI Lib](https://github.com/ajnsit/concur) implementation for Purescript.
 React Backend.

 The API needs a little bit more work, but it does work.